Jack Underman

 John O. Underman (August 17, 1925 – October 23, 1969) was an American basketball player.
 Underman was selected in the 1947 BAA draft by the St. Louis Bombers after a collegiate career at Ohio State (OSU), although he never played professionally.
-Underman went to West High School in Columbus prior to choosing hometown OSU for college.
+Underman went to West High School in Columbus.
+He started his collegiate career at Capital University during the 1943–44 season.
+Underman transferred to Ohio State and sat out the 1944–45 season.
 He led the Big Nine Conference in scoring as a junior in 1945–46, the same season the Buckeyes made the NCAA Final Four and won the Third Place game.

 Underman then became an oral surgeon.
 He died in a car crash on October 23, 1969, at age 44.